8 Causes of Knee Pain When Squatting

 The condition is often caused by overuse—say, running too far or too hard without easing into it, or doing constant stair climbs or squats.
 Muscle imbalances or weakness and poor running or squatting technique may also contribute to the condition.

 If your knees fall in toward each other when squatting, and you’re repetitively squatting, this can cause rubbing under the kneecap, the abnormal wearing of the cartilage under the knee cap, and patellofemoral pain, Dr. Kelly says.

 Your doctor may order an X-ray or MRI to rule out other causes of your knee pain.

 Taking time away from your typical exercise schedule and giving your knee some rest will help alleviate the aches.
+These runner’s knee exercises can help strengthen your muscles to avoid pain in the future.
 Your doctor might also suggest anti-inflammatory meds, like ibuprofen.
 Physical therapy can help, as can shoe orthotics that assist alignment.
 Surgery is rarely needed.

 Synovial plica syndrome

 Synovial plica syndrome (or SPS), also known as knee plica syndrome, often comes from overuse.
 There are normally four plica (folds in the tissue of the knee joint): suprapatellar, medialpatellar (most commonly affected), infrapatellar, or lateral, according to The Surgery Journal.